HuNGuM/LiquibaseClone/README.md

 ## Testing
 The `test/` directory contains unit tests for various methods.
 Code coverage reports can be found in `build/jacocoHtml/index.html`.
 Some methods in the `MigrationManager` class are excluded from coverage (annotated with `@Generated`).
+Docker engine running on the background is recommended

 ---